NGO Monitor: Criticisms of NGOs

 NGO Monitor criticized the Ford Foundation for funding the 2001 World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance in Durban, South Africa.
 The Ford Foundation has modified its policies regarding funding of NGOs.
 It also has taken exception to such accusations and says its involvement in the Palestinian territories reflects its belief that a just solution to the conflict is vitally important to the region and the peoples directly affected and that it also funds groups such as the New Israel Fund.

 NGO Monitor also criticized B'Tselem, "The Israeli Information Center for Human Rights in the Occupied Territories".

 NGO Monitor has criticized the New Israel Fund, which says its primary objective is "to strengthen Israel's democracy".
 Larry Garber, then executive director of the New Israel Fund, and Eliezer Ya'ari, then NIF's Israel director and a retired Israeli air force major, wrote in an op-ed in The Jerusalem Post that if Israel accepts Steinberg's premises, then "Israel's credibility—and, more important, the nation's morality—will suffer."

 With the stated aim of encouraging critical debate on the role of NGOs in the Middle East conflict, NGO Monitor held a 2006 conference in Jerusalem with 21 humanitarian aid groups in attendance.
 A panel discussed the pros and cons of NGOs dealing with Hamas.
 NGOs such as Amnesty International, B'Tselem and Physicians for Human Rights were invited to speak but declined.
 Amnesty International said the conference did "not give a balanced ground for open and fair dialogue" while another human rights group accused NGO Monitor of "partiality".

+In 2007, the Applied Research Institute–Jerusalem (ARIJ) and other NGOs successfully sued NGO Monitor for libel after it said the groups "emphasize external issues including the justification of violence".
+Steinberg was subsequently forced to apologize.

 Editing Wikipedia

-NGO Monitor's online communications editor, Arnie Draiman, was indefinitely banned from editing Wikipedia articles about the Israeli-Arab conflict due to biased editing, concealing his place of work and using a second account in a way forbidden by Wikipedia policy.
-Draiman was a major contributor to the articles on NGO Monitor and Gerald Steinberg, and performed hundreds of edits on articles about human rights organizations, such as B'Tselem, the New Israel Fund, Human Rights Watch, and many others that Steinberg opposes.
+In June 2013, NGO Monitor's online communications editor, Arnie Draiman, was indefinitely banned from editing Wikipedia articles about the Arab–Israeli conflict due to biased editing, concealing his place of work, and using a second account in a way Wikipedia policy forbids.
+Draiman was a major contributor to the articles on NGO Monitor and Gerald Steinberg, and made hundreds of edits on articles about human rights organizations, including B'Tselem, the New Israel Fund, Human Rights Watch, and many others Steinberg opposes.